Birendranagar: Infrastructure

 Birendranagar is the main food supplier of the rural Karnali Province, which can be reached by the Karnali Highway.
 It is also the main shopping destination of the Dailekh, Jajrkot and Acham districts.
 There is also a domestic airport (Surkhet Airport; SKH) east of the city.
 There are direct flights from Kathmandu to Birendranagar and from Birendranagar to Jumla, Humla, Kalikot, Dolpa, Mugu, and other districts.
 The main road connecting Birendranagar to the rest of the country is the Ratna Highway.
 There is regular bus and taxi service to Kathmandu, Pokhara, Bharatpur, Dharan, Biratnagar and other parts of the country.

 Religious sites

-Deuti Bajai
+Deuti Bajai Temple

 Deauti Bajai (देउती वज्यै) is a Hindu temple in Birendranagar.
 Its history is closely associated with the people of Raji society; historically, only the people belonging to the Raji society used to pray in this temple.
 Nowadays, people from near and far come everyday to pray in this temple.
 It is a national heritage site, and the government and municipality are trying to develop and renovate this temple so as to attract more visitors.
 The shrine of Deuti Bajai was constructed by king Yash Malla.